Innovation in Pharma Industry Commercial Design

 Pharmaceutical and life sciences companies are facing rapidly accelerating rates of disruption due to COVID-19, the new digital era, and traditional forces like new product launches and expiring patents.
 In response, future-forward companies are changing their commercial models for improved patient outcomes, greater customer centricity, and profitability.
 These transformations will revolutionize how life sciences companies break silos, focus on patient health and economic outcomes, and better utilize their commercial capabilities.

-As the industry landscape continues evolving, future-forward companies are changing their commercial models to adapt.
+As the pharmaceutical industry landscape continues evolving, future-forward companies are changing their commercial models to adapt.

 What are the main disruption drivers in the pharma commercial design?

-There are four major innovation themes in the commercial model design.
+There are four major innovations in Pharma Industry themes in the commercial model design

 In an article earlier this year, Novartis recognized the need for digital solutions amidst the digital health acceleration and asked its leaders to share their projections on the evolving landscape.
 Managing Director at Novartis Neil Tiwari stated, "now, it's not just about continuing to offer virtual engagement to busy HCPs, but it's about making it more meaningful, really engaging with the physician and developing personalized content and support." ¹